vilmosioo/Github-Tools-for-WordPress/README.txt

 5. The chart preview system.
 Currently in beta.

 == Upgrade Notice ==
+= 1.3 =
+Version 1.3 allows you to display a repository's releases.
 = 1.2 =
 Version 1.2 allows you to display customizable charts of your github commit activity.
 = 1.1 =